geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 Oh yeah, I don't know if you're interested in that.
 This project is great.
 But I think priority one is looking for flash attention kernel.
 And priority two is refactoring kernel and custom kernel to actually just be call.

 ##### **Geohot** [[00:15:32](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=932)]
 Is there any value in running AMD's benchmark?
 Oh, AMD's real benchmark?
 Yeah.
-I don't know how much of our things that we can .
+I don't know how much of our things that we can.
 Yeah, we know what they're doing.
 I mean, we just got to get a breakdown of how actually things are.
 We need to figure out where our time is going.
 Oh, sorry.
 You were saying something?

 ##### **Qazalin** [[00:16:14](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=974)]
 So to be clear, I'm not going to work on the memory stuff.
 Just the general memory stuff.
 Oh, okay.
 Yeah.
 Yeah.

 ##### **Geohot** [[00:16:22](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=982)]
-I think...
-I think that memory stuff..
+I think..
+I think that memory stuff.
 Yeah, the memory stuff is Kn Know. was very related to replacing custom kernel with call.

 ##### **Qazalin** [[00:16:31](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=991)]
 Because then I can't put the assembly in the kernel?

 ##### **Geohot** [[00:16:37](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=997)]
 Yeah.
-You should just be able to...?
+You should just be able to..?
 My theory about what's happening is that it's making extra copies.
 There's extra contribute existence.
-And if you look at the code...
+And if you look at the code..
 Custom kernel is kind of a hack.
-But if you can reduce its南梓 iンStesso foruluntà depths ...
+But if you can reduce its iStesso foruluntà depths..

 ##### **Geohot** [[00:16:51](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=1011)]
 replace custom kernel with call and only do the contiguous if you need to.
 I think that'll fix the memory thing, though.
 See?
 So it doesn't use contiguous in call.